Do you feel your ready for a promotion, but unsure of the steps you need to take to make it happen?

-Depending on the time and investment you're willing to put in, you can spend time reading books or industry publications, attending face-to-face courses, listening to podcasts from experts in your field, or enrolling in online courses.
+Depending on the time and investment you're willing to put in, you can spend time reading books or industry publications, attending seminars or classroom courses, listening to podcasts from experts in your field, or enrolling in online courses.
 By taking your professional education into your own hands you'll become more confident, have a stronger understanding of new developments in your industry, and develop critical soft-skills that will move your career forward.

 4. Go above and beyond your duties

 In addition to meeting your manager's expectations, leave no doubt that you are the most qualified candidate inside and outside of your company.

 Surpass the targets set for you by aligning your priorities with your organizations' highest priorities.
 Whenever possible, don't be shy about talking up your success when it helps your team and company succeed - just make sure to give your colleagues credit wherever credit is due.